dnutels/levelog/README.md

 ## Installation

-`npm i -S levelog` should do.
+`npm install --save-dev levelog`

 ## API

-The API is very simple -- provided you required the `log-level` module in the following manner:
+The API is very simple -- provided you required the `levelog` module in the following manner:

 ```
-const LOG_LEVEL = require('log-level');
+const LOG_LEVEL = require('levelog');
 ```

 `LOG_LEVEL` provides the following __immutable__ properties: